manga109/panel-order-estimator/README.md

 pip install manga109api
 ```

-Also, place the [Manga109 dataset](https://www.manga109.org/) somewhere on your local environment.
+Also, place the [Manga109 dataset](https://www.manga109.org/) somewhere in your local environment.

 ## Usage